jpt13653903/ALCHA/Wiki/MarkDown/Statements.md

 ```

 The loop is evaluated in the same order as the elements of the array, not in
 parallel.
-When the elements of `A` is a synthesisable type, and the loop
+When the elements of `A` is of synthesisable type, and the loop
 occurs during a combinational statement, the result could potentially be a
 parallel combinational circuit.
 During compilation, however, the loop is
 still evaluated sequentially, following normal combinational-statement